Introduction

 FAQ

-Can foreigners buy off-plan property in Brazil?
+Can foreigners buy property under construction property in Brazil?

 Yes.
 Foreigners can buy units in new developments, subject to legal, contractual, documentary and foreign-exchange requirements.